 For The Birds

-Spike has acquired a small group of minions who (theoretically) are refraining from killing people so he'll let them live (and implicitly, protect them from Buffy.)
+Spike has acquired a small group of minions who (theoretically) are refraining from killing people so he'll let them live (and protect them from Buffy.)

 Spike, while surfing porn sites, comes to the horrified realization that he and Buffy are the main attraction on several of them.
 Spike goes into panic mode trying to keep Buffy from finding out.
 Further investigation reveals the cameras set up at the Magic Box and elsewhere.
 Willow dismantles the remains of the system, and hacks into Jonathan's website to find out who's responsible.
 Unfortunately it's too late to do anything about the many copies already downloaded/purchased, but Spike beats the crap out of anyone local who owns one on general principles.
 My Baby Is A Centerfold